oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0-wd01.md

 * Producers publish Commands and subscribe to receive Responses
 * Consumers subscriber to receive Commands and publish Responses

-The MQTT broker is beyond the scope of this specification, but is assumed to be conforming with the MQTT v3.1.1 specification.
+The MQTT broker and MQTT client software used by Producers and Consumers are beyond the scope of this specification, but are assumed to be conformant with the MQTT v3.1.1 specification.

 ## 2.2 Default Topic Structure

 > **NOTE:** a brief Slack discussion on this proposed topic structure can be found [here](https://openc2-community.slack.com/archives/C5RF00U9Z/p1584121853014300).

-The following MQTT topic structure is used to exchange OpenC2 messages.
+The MQTT topic structure below is used to exchange OpenC2 messages.
 The "oc2" prefix on the topic names segregates OpenC2-related topics from other topics that might exist on the same broker.
 Text in _italics_ in